Purim was the other day. You often see it referred to as the Jewish Halloween or

 What does this have to do with comic books?

 Anyway, The Book of Esther is also known as The Megillah.
 “Megillah” translates simply to “scroll”.
-You may have heard the phrase “the whole megillah” used to mean “the whole dad-gum story”.
+You might have heard the phrase “the whole megillah” used to mean “the whole dad-gum story”.
 So I can’t think of Purim without thinking of Magilla Gorilla, and I can’t think of Magilla Gorilla without thinking of, you guessed it, a favorite old comic book.

 No comments: